 The church is no longer here, having long since been converted into houses.
-The graveyard is either buried underneath people’s cellars, or perhaps was moved to some other location.
-I can see how a story associated with a graveyard would have remained long after this was removed.
+Perhaps people built their houses over the graveyard.
+Or perhaps the authorities moved it to some other location.
+I can see how a story associated with a graveyard would have remained long after this disappeared.

 I pause in the dead of night.
 The sodium light feebly coats the facades of buildings which have seen so much yet reveal so little.
 The rational part of me wonders how a coach navigates the stairs at the top of the street.
 The irrational part of me figures it’s time to go home.

 Have you heard of ghost stories in your city?
 Leave a message below!

 Prague Ghost Stories, Nallion, Erin; Expats.cz, Prague Ghost Stories; 2013-10-01